• Website Packages

 What Happens If You Miss a Campaign Filing Deadline?

-In many cases, it ends your campaign before it begins.
+In many cases, it will end your campaign before it even begins.

 Every cycle, first-time candidates assume there’s some flexibility built into the process.
 They might assume there’s a grace period or a way to explain that they were close.
 But most election offices don’t operate that way.